American Music Recordings Archive (AMRA)

 introduced by musicologist, Roger Hall.

-titled: "Tis the gift to be simple: Aaron Copland Meets the Shakersd in Shaker Heights"
+"Tis the gift to be simple" - Aaron Copland Meets the Shakers in Shaker Heights"

-It will be presented on November 7, 2024 and co-sponsored by the Shaker Historical Society
+It was presented on November 7, 2024 and co-sponsored by the Shaker Historical Society

-Here is a CD with a portion of the Aaron Copland interview
+Here is a book and CD including the Aaron Copland interview

 about his arrangements of the Shaker song, "Simple Gifts"